feiyue33/course-2019-spr-proj/emmaliu_gaotian_xli33_yuyangl/README.md

 After translation, we do sentimental analysis on tweets in Amman area.
 We randomly sample 200 tweets from translated data set.
 Each tweet will get a score from range [-1, 1].
 The more the score close to -1, the more negative the tweet is; the more the score close to 1, the more positive the tweet is.
 We draw a scatter plot to show the results more intuitively.

 <div align=center><img src="https://github.com/feiyue33/course-2019-spr-proj/blob/master/emmaliu_gaotian_xli33_yuyangl/image/sentiment_result.jpeg" width="640" height="480"/></div>

+### 4. Compute Correlation Coefficient
+In this part, we use two field of user of tweet - the number of followers this user has (followers_count) and the number of public lists that this user is a member of (listed_count).
+During the observation and we compute the correlation coefficient and the p-value of the two field.
+The correlation coefficient is 0.86 and the p-value is close to 0.
+Therefore we can conclude that the correlation between followers_count and listed_count is very strong.

 ## Reference
  - https://developer.twitter.com/en/docs.html
  - https://www.json.org/